This past week I’ve exchanged daily e-mails with a writer who is investigating how English stained glass painting was done mid-17th century.

 But the ancients certainly did use oil.

-So see here this demonstration of all those layers the ancients painted – before putting it in their hand-built kiln and fixing it forever.
+So watch this demonstration of all those layers the ancients painted – before putting it in their hand-built kiln and fixing it forever.

 It’s a three-minute video.

 You’ll see how much painting you can do in just one firing.